Grendel (comics): Behold the Devil

 In July 2007, Dark Horse debuted the new Hunter Rose series Grendel: Behold the Devil with a 50¢ #0 issue.
 This was released during 2007, the 25th anniversary of Grendel.
 The first issue hit comic stands in November.
 The series ran eight issues (nine including #0).

 Sympathy from the Devil

 In October 2011, Grendel appeared in the CBLDF's fundraising Liberty Annual in a story addressing the book's "It Gets Better" theme.

 Grendel vs. The Shadow

 Dark Horse and Dynamite Entertainment published a three-issue prestige format series featuring a team-up with Grendel and The Shadow entitled Grendel vs. The Shadow, starting in September 2014, written and drawn by Matt Wagner.

 Devil's Odyssey

 Dark Horse published a new eight-issue miniseries, Devil's Odyssey, written and drawn by Matt Wagner.
 The series premiered in October 2019 and features the further adventures of Grendel Prime as he searches for a planet to be a new home for humanity.
 After a year long delay, due to the COVID-19 pandemic, the final issue was published in July 2021 and a collection was published the same year in December.

+The Devil's Distinction

+In 2022, Matt Wagner contributed a 5-page Hunter Rose story to the Ukraine benefit anthology, Comics for Ukraine: Sunflower Seeds.
+All profits from the crowdfunded book went directly to refugee relief efforts in war torn Ukraine.